linhaohe/cs326-final-copycat/docs/milestone1.md

 <br>
 Screenshot:
 ![Setting Page Screenshot](./milestone1_screenshots/SettingPageScreenshot.png)
-In this page, the user can change their profile information such as changing their personal info, profile picture, password, and other web app related settings.
+In this page, the user can change their profile information such as changing their personal info, profile picture, password, and other settings.